WPBeginner

 Move from Wix to WordPress

-After reviewing various different ways to move from Wix to WordPress, we believe the easiest method is by importing your blog posts via RSS.
+After reviewing various ways to move from Wix to WordPress, we believe the easiest method is to import your blog posts via RSS.

 Here are the steps to migrate from Wix to WordPress: